 Born in 1988, Tipperary Crystal is a true leader in the world of Irish crystal.
 You can discover their impressive visitor’s center and studio in Carrick on Suir which nestles in the shadow of Slievenamon.

 The Tipperary Crystal range exudes understated elegance.
 A collaboration in 1991 with fashion legend Sybil Connolly resulted in a highly successful range for the iconic Tiffany.
 This was followed in the late 1990s by a further collaboration with the celebrated Irish designer, Louise Kennedy.

 The Oceana Vase (pictured above) comes from the Louise Kennedy range perfectly combining the finest craftsmanship with a modern sophisticated aesthetic.
 Simply stunning.

-So why not shop our full range below and start your Irish Crystal collection today!
+So why not shop our full range of your Irish Crystals collection today!

 Thanks for joining me once again and do stay tuned as we continue the journey through Ireland’s places, customs and culture.